State Income Taxes in Vermont

 However, you should be aware that the State of Vermont also has a minimum Corporate Tax that is based on the Gross Receipts of the C Corporations.
 The minimum Corporate Tax is:

-Like many states, Vermont has multiple sales tax rates.
+Sales Taxes – like many states, Vermont has multiple sales tax rates.
 One at the state level and another at the local level.
 The state rate is 6.00% the average local rate is 0.22% (total average rate for Vermont Sales Tax is 6.22%).

 The state of Vermont has a flat estate tax of 16%.
 The first $2,750,000 million of the estate is exempt from tax.

 Payroll (Unemployment Insurance) taxes are paid by business on the behalf of their employees to fund unemployment insurance to the state.
 It consists of multiple factors.
 Below is an outline of the most common ones in Vermont –